jonathanimb/thermocouples/README.md

 # thermocouples
-Python library of random things dealing with thremocouples.
+Python library of random things dealing with thermocouples.

-##Type K
+## Type K
 Type K thermocouples are pretty linear on a small scale.
 For any 10 degree C range, the slope can be described very well with a linear function.
-The file `typek.py` uses the values from NIST at every 10 degrees, and uses linear interpolation to calculate the values in between.
+The file `typek.py` uses [the values from NIST](https://srdata.nist.gov/its90/download/type_k.tab) at every 10 degrees, and uses linear interpolation to calculate the values in between.
 This results in a very fast, small library to calculate the temperature from a type K thermocouple.

 ```python
 import typek